AudioUK has today published a report outlining the case for an audio production tax relief (APTR).

 The report contains financial analysis from the specialist consultancy Communications Chambers, which estimates that the introduction of an APTR would result in a net gain to the Treasury in terms of its overall contribution to the economy.

 The report has been submitted to government and AudioUK will be seeking discussions about introducing an APTR as part of next year’s Budget.

 Kellie While, Chair of AudioUK, said:

-“Our members are beginning to see the benefits of the growth in podcasts and audiobooks – as entrepreneurs they’re looking to grow their businesses using their long-establish expertise in audio production.
-But it won’t be long before other nations begin to develop their own capacity in podcasting and we are already seeing one or two examples of other government’ support for this.
+“Our members are beginning to see the benefits of the growth in podcasts and audiobooks – as entrepreneurs they’re looking to grow their businesses using their long-established expertise in audio production.
+But it won’t be long before other nations begin to develop their own capacity in podcasting and we are already seeing one or two examples of other governments’ support for this.
 So now is a crucial time to introduce this tax relief to make sure our creative economy can take full advantage of the growing international investment.”